arcus-azure/arcus.observability/docs/preview/03-Guidance/use-with-dotnet-and-aspnetcore.md

 PM > Install-Package -Name Arcus.Observability.Telemetry.Serilog.Sinks.AzureApplicationInsights
 ```

+Now you can configure Serilog and make sure that telemetry is written to Azure Application Insights using the components that are made available by Arcus Observability

 We encourage you to use the [Azure Application Insights connection string](https://docs.microsoft.com/en-us/azure/azure-monitor/app/sdk-connection-string?tabs=net) to configure the Serilog sink:

 ```csharp